injun001/injun001/doc/user/project/integrations/slack.md

 - **Wiki page**: Triggered when a wiki page is created or updated.
 - **Deployment**: Triggered when a deployment starts or finishes.
 - **Alert**: Triggered when a new, unique alert is recorded.
+- **Vulnerability**: Triggered when a new, unique vulnerability is reported.

 ## Troubleshooting